 - folder Subfolder to use when writing to a mailbox.
 By default, a slugified version of the feed name (where spaces and special character are replaced by -) is used.
-For example, the feed named "NASA breaking news" would be stored in ~/Maildir/nasa-breaking-news/. - catchup Skip to the latest feed items.
+For example, the feed named "NASA breaking news" would be stored in ~/Maildir/nasa-breaking-news/.
+Note that the mailbox prefix is used only if the folder path is relative. - catchup Skip to the latest feed items.
 The feed is still read and parsed, and new feed items are added to the database, but output plugins are never called. - pause Completely skip feed during fetch or parse.
 Similar to catchup, but doesn't fetch the feed at all and doesn't touch the cache.